Changissnz/selfinterest/README.md

 control.
 The consistency in the magnitude of ease for the means of acquisition is a crucial part of conserving social constructs.
 Artificial axioms becoming heavily geared towards solving for the decision junctions required in matters concerning the product.
 Ways of life were established and then upheld.
-Stability and order become fixtures, and ideas accepted are primarily for entertainment outside of the social centrality of the product.
+Stability and order become fixtures, and ideas accepted are those primarily for entertainment outside of the social centrality of the product.
+These previous statements made constitute an explanatory thesis for why monopolies in production and distribution are formed.
+The dividing line between high technological production and raw material production is indeed predominantly economy by region, and for most intents and purposes, an arbitrary society probably could not afford to divest its cognition from one side in this division to another, out of the lack of support through dependency via socio-political connection.